jacquesramphal/applied-demo/README.md

 ---

-## 🚗 Sample App: VehicleComponentsDemo
+## 🚗 Sample App: VehicleOSDemo

 A **working Android demo app** built to test and demonstrate the design token system.
-Located in `VehicleComponentsDemo/`.
+Located in `VehicleOSDemo/`.

 ### What It Demonstrates